 - Avoid ingratiating language such as ‘I would like to thank the XXX department for considering my application’

-- Avoid generic statements that can be sent to any similar course – make sure it is clear you are applying for that particular course
+- Avoid generic statements that can be sent to any similar course or job – make sure it is clear you are applying for that particular course or job

 - Be positive.
 Don’t write that you didn’t enjoy things – concentrate on the things you have enjoyed